Admission for international students

 All students at both Noroff University College and Noroff Vocational School are part of the Student Organisation Samskipnaden in Agder.
 This is the regional student union.
 In addition to accommodation services, SiA has a great deal of resources available to its members such as discounts on services etc. More information can be found by contacting SiA directly.
 If you would like to find out about accomodation without using SiA, all Norwegian properties that are for sale or rent can be found at finn.no.

 Norway is regarded as an expensive country to reside in.
-On average a person might need NOK 10,000 per month.
+On average a person might need NOK 10,000 per month, but this depends on a lot of things.

 Here is how you might spend that money:

-Housing: Plan on roughly NOK 4000 - 5000 a month for a one-bedroom apartment, more if you want one in the middle of the city center.
-Depending on the property and agreement, this will usually include water and sewage.
+Housing: Plan on roughly NOK 3500 - 6500 a month.
+Depending on the property, numbers of residents in the apartment, which city you live in and the agreement.
+The agreement will usually include water and sewage.
 However, electricity and Internet may not be included.

 Transportation: This can be quite variable, but you should plan on at least NOK 500-600 a month.